duan-le/CalgaryHacks2021/README.md

 This is a project for group 68 for CalgaryHacks2021.

-We will be making an application that generates reminders for users to make / order food.
+We created a web application called SkipTheFood that reminds users to make / order food.

 Features:
 - User Authorization
 - Push Notifications
-	- At an appropriate time in user's schedule to remind to make / order food
-	- Default configuration (based on user's registered wake-up time)
-	- Other configurations (based on user's inputted schedule and preferences)
+- List of restaurants
 - Intuitive UX/UI that is compatible with mobile